ONSdigital/tidysheet/CONTRIBUTING.md

 ## Communication

-Join our Slack channel or Discord server to discuss issues, ask questions, and collaborate with other contributors.
+Join our Slack channel or Discord server to discuss issues, ask questions, and collaborate with other contributors ;-) Actaully, just message us on Teams.
+We don't have a Discord server.

 ---